Bipolar Theorems for Sets of Non-negative Random Variables: Concepts of Closedness under Uncertainty

 \item $\mathcal{C}$ is sequentially order closed.

 \item $\mathcal{C}$ is $Q$-closed. \end{enumerate} \end{lem}

-Possessing some appealing features, in robust frameworks, authors have tended to focus on order convergence as a generalisation of $Q$-closedness, see \citet{GM2020} or \citet{LMS2022}.
+Possessing some appealing features, in robust frameworks, authors have tended to focus on order convergence as a generalization of $Q$-closedness, see \cite{GM2020} or \cite{LMS2022}.
 However, it turns out that in the non-dominated case order closedness is generally not equivalent to sequential order closedness, see for instance Examples~\ref{exmp:seqOrdNotOrdCont} and \ref{exmp:pSensi:oClsd}, and that, in fact, it is the latter notion which is closely related to the other natural robustifications of $Q$-closedness we have encountered so far, namely $\mathcal Q$-closedness or local $Q$-closedness for all $Q \in \mathcal{Q}$, see Theorem~\ref{thm:clsd:seqO:allQ:locQ} below.
-Before we state Theorem~\ref{thm:clsd:seqO:allQ:locQ} we need two auxiliary results: \begin{lem} Suppose that $\mathcal{C} \subset L^{0}_c$ is solid.
-Let $Q\in \mathfrak{P}_c(\Omega)$.
-Then $j_Q(\mathcal C)$ is solid. \end{lem}
+Before we state Theorem~\ref{thm:clsd:seqO:allQ:locQ} we need two auxiliary results: